 The child fasts for the first 1 to 2 days, and then the diet is gradually introduced.
 The regimen uses small amounts of carbohydrates and large amounts of fats (up to 90%), with very few proteins and no sugar.
 Children generally consume 75% of their usual daily calorie requirements.

 A typical dinner may include a chicken cutlet or piece of fish, broccoli with cheese, lettuce with mayonnaise, and a whipped cream sundae.
 Vegetables may include celery, cucumbers, or asparagus, cauliflower, and spinach.
 Breakfast might consist of an omelet, bacon, and cocoa with cream.
 (Artificial sweeteners are used for any desserts.)

 Researchers are investigating a modified version of the popular Atkins diet, which does not require the caloric, protein, or fluid restrictions of the ketogenic diet.
 Unlike the traditional Atkins diet, the modified Atkins diet uses less carbohydrates and fatter intake.
 Another alternative is a low glycemic index diet, which contains even fewer carbohydrates than the Atkins diet.
-Still, parents should not put their children on these diets without support from a health care provider.
+Still, parents should not put their children on these diets without support from a provider.

 Side effects or complications that may occur at the start of the diet include:

 - Acidosis, a build-up of acid in the blood and body

 Side effects that may occur later on include:

 - Vitamin and mineral deficiencies (supplements may be needed)

 - Kidney stones, which may be a complication of acidosis.